-The relationship between the average number of prey eaten by each predator per unit time vs. prey density
+The relationship between the average number of prey consumed by each predator per unit time vs. prey density.

 Type I Functional Response